DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.2.0.md

 ### Idea to Enhance Primary Spell

-With the way the current system is designed, the primary spell essentially acts as a vehicle whe
+With the way the current system is designed, the primary spell essentially acts as a vehicle which has the sole purpose of charging the player's mana until they can use their secondary spell.

+We don't want this.
+For the sake of variety in gameplay and making the primary spells more viable (maybe even for build-crafting purposes), we could have a "Finisher" system for the primary spells.

+Basically, there is a separate bar for the primary spells that is constantly depleting.
+It fills up whene